cs-uob/COMS10014/docs/materials.md

 _Files linked to on this page will require you to log in with your university username and password.
 Just click the link and you will be redirected to a login page, please check it starts with `login.microsoftonline.com`.
 Never, ever enter your university password on a site without checking first whether it is the real login page or a fake one trying to steal your account (and your maintenance loan) - the real one starts with the address mentioned and your browser must not give any kind of security warning when you are on the page._

-**Links will only start working when student registration for next year goes live, probably around the start of welcome week.**

-This link to the [unit filestore](https://uob.sharepoint.com/:b:/r/teams/UnitTeams-COMS10014-2022-23-TB-1-A/Class%20Materials/) gives you a folder view of where all the videos, worksheets and notes are stored.
+This link to the [unit filestore](https://uob.sharepoint.com/:b:/r/teams/UnitTeams-COMS10014-2022-23-TB-1-A/Class%20Materials/) gives you a folder view of where all the worksheets are stored.

 ## Textbooks